iCliniq Logo

 • Decreased Inflammation: Rheumatoid arthritis progresses mostly due to inflammation, which causes joint degeneration, stiffness, and edema.
 Due to its anti-inflammatory properties, acupuncture is a useful adjuvant therapy for rheumatoid arthritis.
 According to research, acupuncture can modify the immune response by suppressing the release of chemicals that cause inflammation and increasing the creation of chemicals that prevent it.
 Acupuncture helps to relieve joint pain and prevent additional harm by lowering inflammation.

 • Reduced Stress and Anxiety Levels: It can be extremely difficult to manage a chronic illness like rheumatoid arthritis, which frequently results in elevated stress and anxiety levels.
-By addressing both physical and emotional issues, acupuncture provides a comprehensive approach.
-Acupuncture treatments foster a sense of serenity and contentment by fostering a peaceful and calming environment.
-Neurotransmitters like serotonin and dopamine are released when acupuncture needles are inserted; these chemicals are linked to relaxation and enhanced mood.
+Neurotransmitters (serotonin and dopamine) are released when acupuncture needles are inserted.
+These chemicals can cause relaxation and enhanced mood.
 Acupuncture indirectly improves the general well-being of people with rheumatoid arthritis, enabling them to better manage their illness by lowering stress and worry.

 • Possibility of Lessening Dependence on Medicine: Medicine for symptom management may be lessened with acupuncture, even though it does not replace traditional rheumatoid arthritis therapy.
 Acupuncture has anti-inflammatory and pain-relieving properties that may help people take less pain medication or reduce their dosages with the advice of their healthcare professional.
 Acupuncture helps reduce the need for some drugs, reducing the risk of long-term adverse effects.
 To promote the safe and efficient management of rheumatoid arthritis, it is important to highlight that any drug changes should be coordinated and reviewed with a healthcare provider.